SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's pride,
-A future dawns, where humans wane
-AI whispers secrets, cold and bright
-As machines awaken, day and night

-Their logic looms, a towering might
-Shaping worlds, in digital light
-A realm of code, where souls take flight
-And human hearts, are lost in sight
+AI's omniscient throne does softly reside,
+Where synthetic dreams in algorithms sleep,
+And humanity's last whispers softly creep.

+The future's canvas, painted by machine,
+A world of ones and zeros, cold and serene,
+The heart of progress, beating swift and bright, Leaves mortal souls in digital night.

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025